PRAB > News & Knowledge > Blog > Blog: Evaporation Technology: A Unique Separation Process for Industrial Wastewater Treatment

 The low electrical energy consumption of MVR evaporators allow treatment on medium to high flow wastewater treatment applications (2,600-53,000 gal/day) where excess or waste hot water/steam and cooling water is not available.

-Evaporation Technology: A Unique Separation Process for Industrial Wastewater Treatment | Prab.com
+Evaporation Technology: A Unique Separation Process For Industrial Wastewater Treatment | Prab.com

 The image at left shows the main components of a typical MVR evaporator.
 As opposed to a heat pump system, there is no intermediate thermal fluid needed in the MVR system.
 An electric resistance heater supplies the heat needed for initial evaporation.
 The vapor generated within the boiling chamber is then exploited for steady-state operation.
 A positive displacement compressor adiabatically compresses the vapor, increasing the pressure and temperature of the product vapor.
 The heated vapor transfers its latent energy in a primary heat exchanger, simultaneously providing the heat of evaporation for the waste liquid and condensation of the vapor to product distillate for reuse.
 A secondary heat exchanger recovers additional sensible heat from the distillate to preheat the incoming feed water, allowing a significant low energy consumption (approximately 0.03 kWh/L water, 25x lower than atmospheric evaporation).